adrianwebb/eclipse/README.txt

+WARNING:  This version has serious issues and should not be used until they are resolved.
+Try the aptana3 branch for the latest stable and used.
+This branch will be revisited in the future.

 This is the personal Eclipse 4.4 IDE bundle of Adrian Webb (http://github.com/adrianwebb).

 Feel free to use it, change it, and distribute your own version.